It can be hard to get your strategy to deliver.

 There can be many different triggers for a strategy study.
-In some organizations, it may be part of a regular planning process, but in most cases there is an explicit trigger.
-The organization may be underperforming and failing to meet its targets.
+In some organisations, it may be part of a regular planning process, but in most cases there is an explicit trigger.
+The organisation may be underperforming and failing to meet its targets.

 There may be a change in the external environment – such as new regulation or new technological developments.
 Customer habits and demands may have shifted or new competitors emerged.
 Or there may simply be a new boss wanting to put their own stamp on things.

 Whatever the reason, it is important to be clear on the focus and objectives for the exercise.

 What are the key questions to be answered?
 What should be taken as given and what is up for grabs?
 What are the outputs required?

 Without this frame of reference it is all too easy to spend effort on the wrong things.
 Worse still, you get half way through and have to change tack.